By Robert Burney M.A.

 started me thinking about this paradox again.
 Someone in the meeting talked

 about how there were three steps that mentioned power.
-The first tells
+The first tells me

-eleventh tells me how to access it - through prayer and meditation.
+tells me how to access it - through prayer and meditation.

-So the steps tell me that I am powerless and then
+So the steps tell me that I am powerless

+work?
 How can powerlessness lead to empowerment?

-It was while writing a book (not the one that
+It was while writing a book (not the one

-has been published but the next one to be published) about Spirituality
+that has been published but the next one to be published) about Spirituality

 that I started to see why there was paradox in life.
 I started to understand